antonlindstrom/sysbuilder/README.md

 The `create_vm.sh` script runs both `sysprep.sh` and `build_template.sh` as
 well as defining and starting the VM with `virsh`.

-This project is in an early stage and the goal is to automate the whole process of setting up a new machine from a template.

-Next steps on wishlist:
-* Flavors in `create_vm.sh`, like small, medium, large (like tshirts omg!)
-* An API to copy and create machines via HTTP from template

 ### Environment

 It should be fairly simple to change the path of the image location but default